AlexisVisco/Debug/README.md

 __Prototype__: `Delete(name string) Err` <br/>

 __Description__:<br/>
-Delete a debug structure from the registery.
+Delete a debug structure from the registry.

 __Error__:<br/>
-Return an error if name is not in the registery.
+Return an error if name is not in the registry.

 ```go
 err := debug.Delete("woaw")